jellyfin/jellyfin/README.md

 The Jellyfin Docker image is available on Docker Hub at https://hub.docker.com/r/jellyfin/jellyfin/

+### Raspberry Pi Docker

+There is even a Raspberry Pi version of the Docker image as well : https://hub.docker.com/r/fzbasescu/jellyfinpie
 ### Arch

 The Jellyfin package is in the AUR at https://aur.archlinux.org/packages/jellyfin-git/